Emissions Reduction Grant

 • Step 1: Complete The Greener Congregations Scoresheet

-• Step 5: Connect
+• Step 5: Complete the application

-Proceed to complete the application form.
+Proceed to complete the online application form (starting April 26).

 BEGIN APPLICATION